-For years now I’ve gotten a monthly massage because I found it was extremely beneficial in maintaining an IT Band that was happy, hips that were aligned and it simply reduced my overall stress levels which improved recovery.
+For years I’ve gotten a monthly sports massage because I found it was extremely beneficial in maintaining a happy IT band, aligned hips, and reducing my overall stress levels—which improved recovery.
 Could an at home massage gun for runners give me some of those benefits??

 🤑Not interested in reading the whole post, then here’s a hot tip this AFFORDABLE massage gun is just as good (while still being high quality enough to last), if you decide one is necessary.